-- a) Business development opportunities from construction/ operations:

-- Development of local business networks,

-- Acquisition of goods and services, and

-- o Employment.

-- b) Potential effects of the project on:

-- Terrestrial and aquatic wildlife and wildlife habitat including Woodland Caribou, Arctic Hare, Ptarmigan, and avifauna;

-- Plants (including lichens and moss) with emphasis on rare species and species recommended for or listed under endangered species legislation; - Outfitters (loss of clients, success rates, ability to satisfy clients, loss of ambiance, wildlife impacts, remoteness, aesthetics, increased resident access and negatively impacting viewscapes); - o Topography, including soil erosion, surface drainage, and wetlands; and - Human receptors, including the potential effects of dust and noise on quality of life, market value of nearby properties, future adjacent land use, and visitors to nearby business establishments and tourist attractions.
+- a) business development opportunities from construction/ operations: - o development of local business networks, - o acquisition of goods and services, and - o employment. - b) potential effects of the project on: - o terrestrial and aquatic wildlife and wildlife habitat including avifauna; - plants (including lichens and moss) with emphasis on rare species and species recommended for or listed under endangered species legislation; - o topography, including soil erosion, surface drainage, and wetlands; and - human receptors, including the potential effects of odor and flies on quality of life, market value of nearby properties, future adjacent land use, and visitors to nearby business establishments and tourist attractions.